Barcelona visitors can understand the power of Sagrada Familia by looking at one Tripadvisor snip:

 What You’ll Get

-These Sagrada Familia tickets are with enthusiastic guides who are experts on Gaudi’s architecture.
+These Sagrada Familia tickets are with accredited and enthusiastic guides who are experts on Antoni Gaudi and his cathedral.
 This is an exclusive service not found anywhere else and in my opinion is the best Sagrada Familia tour on the market.

-The tour is also smaller and more personal than the normal tour (which routinely caps out at 30 people) – the guides are incredibly knowledgeable and funny and you’ll be a Sagrada Familia expert in no time!
+The tour is also smaller and more personal than the normal tour (which routinely caps out at 40 people) – the guides are incredibly knowledgeable and funny and you’ll be a Sagrada Familia church expert in no time!

-As my friend told me: “without the tour it’s just some walls, columns, and statues” 😉
+A friend of mine told me once that “without the tour it’s just some walls, columns, and statues” and after taking it myself I’m inclined to agree.

 Your ticket(s) will be sent via email within 24 hours of purchase.